MetPX/sarracenia/doc/design/configuration.rst

 Can ask for the node list
 -------------------------

-somebody, like a dd_sender, or a dd_subscribe, connects to a central switch (dd) and asks how many nodes there are (dd1, dd2),  fire up transfer engines for both.  if someone adds a node, a log message alerts them to a change in list, and they
+somebody, like a sr_sender, or a sr_subscribe, connects to a central switch (sr) and asks how many nodes there are (dd1, dd2),  fire up transfer engines for both.  if someone adds a node, a log message alerts them to a change in list, and they